gettek/terraform-azurerm-policy-as-code/modules/set_assignment/TEMPLATE.md

 Assignments can be scoped from overarching management groups right down to individual resources

 > 💡 To automate Role Assignment and Remediation you must explicitly parse a list of required `role_definition_ids` to this module.
-Specify a `role_assignment_scope` to change role assignments to a lower scope beneath the Policy assignment.
+Specify a `role_assignment_scope` should you wish to change role assignments to a lower scope beneath the Policy assignment.

 > ⚠️ **Warning:** You may experience plan/apply issues when running an initial deployment of a `set_assignment`.
 This is because `azurerm_role_assignment.rem_role` and `azurerm_policy_remediation.rem` depend on resources to exist before producing a successful deployment.
-To overcome this, set the flag `-var "skip_remediation=true"` and omit for consecutive builds.
+To overcome this, set the flag `skip_remediation=true` and omit for consecutive builds.
 This may also be required for destroy tasks.

 ## Examples

-### Custom Policy Initiative Assignment
+### Custom Policy Initiative Assignment with Not-Scope
 ```hcl
 module org_mg_configure_asc_initiative {
   source               = "gettek/policy-as-code/azurerm//modules/set_assignment"